GlobalFishingWatch/vessel-classification/README.md

 may take some time to download all the required libraries.

 ## Python

+In subdirectory `python`, everything related to TF and our NN models plus evaluation.

 Python programs have a few dependencies that can be installed using pip.